css-hooks/css-hooks/docs/quickstart/preact/index.md

         </p>
       </div>
       <p className="read-the-docs">
-        Click on the Vite and React logos to learn more
+        Click on the Vite and Preact logos to learn more
       </p>
     </>
   )
 }

-export default App
 ```

 <!-- prettier-ignore-end -->